caramale07/whisper-realtime/README.md

 1. **Clone the repository:**

-   If applicable, clone this repository or download the project files to your local machine.
+   Clone this repository or download the project files to your local machine.

 2. **Set up a Python virtual environment:**